Ignitarium-Renesas/RZV2L_AiLibrary/06_Face_recognition_spoof_detection/README.md

 ### Application with image input

-- The user has to create embeddings using `Face_registration` app, and will be saved in `database/face_features.csv`.
+- The user has to create multiple embeddings using `Face_registration` app, and will be saved in `database/face_features.csv`.
 - The facial features of test image (ie, `sample.bmp`) obtained from ResNet-50 are compared with the embeddings of known people by taking euclidean distance.
+The identity is considered to be the person whose name corresponds to the shortest distance.
+- Outputs the recognized person if the distance is less than a threshold value.

+### Application with camera input

+- The user has to create multiple embeddings using `Face_registration` app, and will be saved in `database/face_features.csv`.
+- The facial features of obtained from camera input are compared with the embeddings of known people by taking euclidean distance.
 The identity is considered to be the person whose name corresponds to the shortest distance.
 - Outputs the recognized person if the distance is less than a threshold value.

 ## Running the application